saucelabs/sauce-school/codelabs/Module2_SauceConnect.md

 #### Note
 Negative
-: If you clone & fork or download [the example repo called Selenium_Course_Example_Code](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Mod4/4.06), make sure you navigate to the _java/Mod4/4.06_ directory and open and run your tests from there.
+: Not familiar with Java automated testing?
 Learn more about [setting up a Java test environment](https://training.saucelabs.com/codelabs/Module1-SeleniumJava/index.html?index=..%2F..SeleniumJava#4).
+You will need to make sure you have your [Sauce Credentials set up as environment variables](https://www.youtube.com/watch?v=3K1Eu0eTha8) so the tests will run.

 Shared tunnels are tunnels that are started by one person in an organization, that can be used by other inidividuals within that organization.
 Though anyone can run the `-s` flag, tunnels are only shared with others if you are and Admin or Team Admin in your Sauce Labs account.